Romain Avouac (Insee), Thomas Faria (Insee), Tom Seimandi (Insee)

 Launch a MLflow service by clicking this URL

-Install the necessary packages for the training:
+Install the necessary packages for the training (with uv):

 You’re all set !